miketrumpf/event_eaze/README.md

 # event_eaze
-Suite group project app for WDI McClane
+Group project app for WDI McClane

 EventEaze is an app designed to provide a convenient way to search for all kinds of local events in your area!
 Not only will you be able to search for events, but also for local restaurants and bars to visit before or after your fun Event!